Shandilya21/stock_movement_prediction/README.md

     6. Scikit-learn

 # Run
- 1. pip install <requirement>
+ 1. pip install file/library from requirement section.
- 2. Download <.csv> file
+ 2. Download data from NYSE for last 1 year/6 months, save in data {in csv} format.
- 3. save/to/dir and add the preprocess.py for preprocessing task
+ 3. save/to/dir and add the preprocess.py for preprocessing task, set the path and run this script
  4. finally run the stock_prediction.py
+ 5. * Note you can also try with other stock options {for more details, please write me at arunavshandilya96@gmail.com}

-      We here performed the Fundamental analysis and lookinf forward for multiple stock price prediction using sophisticated algorithms.
+	We here performed the Fundamental analysis and looking forward for multiple stock price prediction using 	sophisticated machine learning algorithms.